Sequoia-Fabrica/sequoia_fabrica_blog/content/power/index.md

 The background of the top of every page is a battery meter, designed to display the relationship of the energy powering the website and the visitor traffic consuming it.

 The battery meter represents the **State of Charge (SOC) percentage** of our battery, calculated from voltage readings and calibrated to show actual energy storage capacity.
-This percentage is derived from sophisticated monitoring that combines data from our AXP20x power management system and INA228 current shunt sensor.
+This percentage is derived from monitoring data from our AXP20x power management system and INA228 current shunt sensor.

-The system intelligently distinguishes between charging and discharging states.
+The monitoring system distinguishes between charging and discharging states.
 When solar charging is active (indicated by a sun icon), the battery meter shows the charging status.
 When not charging, it displays the current SOC percentage with a battery icon.
 The background height dynamically adjusts to represent the remaining battery capacity.

 Our monitoring system provides real-time data on: